asreview/asreview/docs/source/datasets.rst

 Cohen (ACE Inhibitors)
 ~~~~~~~~~~~~~~~~~~~~~~

-dataset from a project set up to test the performance of automated review systems such as
+A dataset from a project set up to test the performance of automated review
-the ASReview project.
-The project includes several datasets from the medical sciences.
+systems such as the ASReview project.
+The project includes several datasets
-The dataset implemented in ASReview is the ``ACEInhibitors`` dataset.
+from the medical sciences.
+The dataset implemented in ASReview is the
-Of the 2544 entries in the dataset, 41 were included in the systematic review.
+``ACEInhibitors`` dataset.
+Of the 2544 entries in the dataset, 41 were
+included in the systematic review.

 **Reducing Workload in Systematic Review Preparation Using Automated Citation Classification**
 A.M.
 Cohen, MD, MS, W.R.
 Hersh, MD, K. Peterson, MS, and Po-Yin Yen, MS. https://doi.org/10.1197/jamia.M1929